fitabigail/IrishMortgageConsulting/README.md

  + I had many problems positioning the text div from Calculator page and fixed using diffrent percents for 'font-size', widh and height set on vh to get them to satisfactorily position on diffrent devices.
  + The chart pie cause me trouble on diffrent devices size, as had a predefined style.
 I changed the width and height of canvas html element and adapted to diffrent screen size.
  + The checked box from Booking for put me in difficulty as I tried to set the konb and was not fit on the right spot.
 So I decide to get already writen code and adapted to my site style, which worked well only the html validator did not allow div as a child of a label so I replaced and fixed the error with a span element.
- + On booking form after submition a message is loading after.
-On click on the message the user shoud return to the Calculator page.
+ + On booking form submit button on click apper a message to user and shoud return to the Calculator page.
 I write the function myBooking() to write the alert message and retun to page.
-The function was not working as I used for action attribute the w3 web page from example for testing.
+The function was not working as I used form action attribute from w3 web page for testing example.
 Now I know no need of action attibute, if I have a function to call.
 + I had to become familiar with many new (to me) css properties such as transform-origin, transform-style, backface-visibility and perspective.

 ### Manual Testing for Bugs